21 Top Yokohama Attractions You Must Visit in 2026

 How do I get from Tokyo to Yokohama?

-The fastest option is the Tokyu Toyoko Line express from Shibuya, which reaches Yokohama Station in 28 minutes for 480 yen.
+The fastest option is the Tokyu Toyoko Line express from Shibuya, reaching Yokohama Station in 28 minutes for 480 yen.
 From Tokyo Station, the JR Tokaido Line takes 25 minutes for 480 yen.
-Both routes are covered by the Japan Rail Pass (JR line only) and standard IC cards like Suica or Pasmo.
+Both routes accept Suica or Pasmo IC cards; only the JR route is covered by the Japan Rail Pass.

 Is one day enough to see the top Yokohama attractions?

-One full day is enough to cover 5-7 major attractions in the Minato Mirai and Chinatown area, including the Cup Noodles Museum, Red Brick Warehouse, Chinatown, and Yamashita Park.
+One full day covers 5–7 major attractions in the Minato Mirai and Chinatown area, including the Cup Noodles Museum, Red Brick Warehouse, Chinatown, and Yamashita Park.
 If you want to visit Sankeien Garden or Hakkeijima Sea Paradise — both located outside the core area — plan for a second day or a focused half-day trip.

 What is the best time of year to visit Yokohama?

 Spring (late March through May) and autumn (October through November) offer the most pleasant weather.
 Cherry blossoms peak in late March to early April, and the Garden Necklace Yokohama flower festival runs from March through June 2026.
 Summer brings festivals and fireworks but can be hot and humid.
-Winter is mild compared to northern Japan, and the Red Brick Warehouse Christmas market (November-December) is a major draw.
+Winter is mild compared to northern Japan, and the Red Brick Warehouse Christmas market (late November to 25 December) is a major draw.

 Are Yokohama attractions covered by the Japan Rail Pass?

 The Japan Rail Pass covers JR trains to and within Yokohama (Keihin-Tohoku, Negishi, and Tokaido Lines), but it does not cover the Minatomirai Line (a private railway) or the Tokyu Toyoko Line.
-For unlimited local transport, consider the Yokohama 1-Day Pass (820 yen), which covers municipal buses and the subway, or the Minato Burari Ticket (500 yen) for buses in the sightseeing zone.
+For unlimited local transport, consider the Yokohama 1-Day Pass (820 yen) covering municipal buses and the subway, or the Minato Burari Ticket (500 yen) for buses in the sightseeing zone.

 What are the must-try foods in Yokohama?